Investing Strategy Research

 As a 20-year veteran investor and certified financial markets analyst with 80% of my stock portfolio in index funds, I can help you understand how to maximize your long-term index investing profits.

 Index funds have become the most popular investment tool in today’s stock market, yet few people understand what they are and how they work.
-Index fund investing is easy, but there are some decisions you will need to make to help you avoid hazards, such as taxes and losses.
+Index fund investing is easy, but you will need to make some decisions to help you avoid hazards, such as taxes and losses.

 How to Invest in Index Funds